openremote/openremote/README.md

 Configure your IDE and set up a *Run Configuration*:

-- Module: `manager`
+- Module: `manager/server`
-- Working directory: `manager/`
+- Working directory: (Set to project root directory)
 - Main class: `org.openremote.manager.server.Server`

 You can now open http://localhost:8080/ in your browser.

 ### Running tests

 You can run the tests of the `manager` project with `./gradlew test` or run the individual test classes in your IDE directly.
+The working directory must always be set to the project root diretory.

 Note that some of these tests are end-to-end tests that require the whole environment to be running.
 This means your Keycloak and Orion containers will be used, and data will be inserted and deleted during a test run.
 You might want to start with clean containers before running tests and you might have to restart containers after (failed) tests.

 ### Updating map data